What is CLIPs?

 Full List - Go here to see a full list of Instructors and TAs and contact information for the class.

-Authorize Assistants - This page allows you to authorize assistants to help you with class site administration for CLIPs and Blackboard.
+Authorize Assistants - This page allows you to authorize assistants to help you with class site administration for CLIPs.

-My E-mail Address My Office Hours – If you want to use a different e-mail address from the one on the system enter it here
+My E-mail Address – If you want to use a different e-mail address from the one on the system enter it here

 My Office Hours – Use this area to enter your office hours.